galtzo-floss/stone_checksums/CONTRIBUTING.md

 ### One-time, Per-maintainer, Setup

-**IMPORTANT**: If you want to sign the build you create, your public key for signing gems will need to be picked up by the line in the `gemspec` defining the `spec.cert_chain` (check the relevant ENV variables there).
+**IMPORTANT**: To sign a build, a public key for signing gems will need to be picked up by the line in the `gemspec` defining the `spec.cert_chain` (check the relevant ENV variables there).
-All releases to RubyGems.org will be signed.
+All releases are signed releases.
 See: [RubyGems Security Guide][🔒️rubygems-security-guide]

-NOTE: To build without signing the gem you must set `SKIP_GEM_SIGNING` to some value in your environment.
+NOTE: To build without signing the gem set `SKIP_GEM_SIGNING` to any value in the environment.

 ### To release a new version:

 #### Automated process

-Run `kettle-release`.
+1. Update version.rb to contain the correct version-to-be-released.
+2. Run `bundle exec kettle-changelog`.
+3. Run `bundle exec kettle-release`.

 #### Manual process